CytoidCommunity/Cytoid-wiki/docs/en/storyboard/specification.md

     }
     ```

-    Try this yourself and figure out why the triangle animates like that! 😉
+    Try this yourself and figure out why the triangle animates like that! :wink:

 ## **Scene controller state**